 Philadelphia is a tiny town located in the state of Missouri.
 With a population of 206 people and just one neighborhood, Philadelphia is the 501st largest community in Missouri.

-Philadelphia is a blue-collar town, with 35.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Philadelphia, you'll notice that it is more blue-collar than most other communities in America.
+35.00% of Philadelphia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Philadelphia is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Philadelphia who work in teaching (16.43%), healthcare (15.00%), and office and administrative support (7.86%).

-Philadelphia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Philadelphia doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Philadelphia with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.09% of adults in Philadelphia have a bachelor's degree or advanced degree.
+The citizens of Philadelphia are slightly less educated than the national average of 21.84% for the average city or town: 16.09% of adults in Philadelphia have a bachelor's degree or advanced degree

 The per capita income in Philadelphia in 2022 was $20,412, which is low income relative to Missouri and the nation.
 This equates to an annual income of $81,648 for a family of four.
 Philadelphia also has one of the higher rates of people living in poverty in the nation, with 35.43% of its population below the federal poverty line.